-The Groundwater Ambient Monitoring and Assessment (GAMA) Program is California's comprehensive groundwater quality monitoring program.
+The GAMA Program is California's comprehensive groundwater quality monitoring program.

-GAMA collects data by testing the untreated, raw water in different types of wells for naturally-occurring and man-made chemicals.
-GAMA compiles these test results with existing groundwater quality data from several agencies into a publicly-accessible internet database, GeoTracker GAMA.
+GAMA collects data by comprehensively testing groundwater sources for naturally occurring and man-made chemicals.
+GAMA compiles these test results with existing groundwater quality data from several agencies into a publicly accessible information system, GeoTracker GAMA.

 GAMA - Providing a Better Understanding of California’s Groundwater

-Californians served by a public water system should also be concerned about groundwater quality since nearly nine out of ten systems rely on groundwater for at least a portion of their supply.
-Contaminated groundwater results in treatment, well closures, or new well construction, which increases costs for consumers.
+Nine out of ten public water systems rely on groundwater for at least a portion of their supply.
+Contaminated groundwater often results in treatment, well closures, or new well construction, which increases costs for consumers.

-A large portion of California is in a semi-arid climate and as a result more reliant on groundwater.
-Having clean water is critical to sustain society and the environment, as well as business, industry, and agriculture.
-Comprehensively monitoring groundwater is critical in managing our water resources.
+California is very reliant on groundwater supplies.
+Having access to safe, clean water is critical to sustain society, the environment, business, industry, and agriculture.
+Comprehensively monitoring groundwater quality under the GAMA Program is an important part of managing our water resources.

 GAMA Program Background

 The GAMA Program was created by the State Water Board in 2000.
 It was later expanded by Assembly Bill 599 - the Groundwater Quality Monitoring Act of 2001.
-The main goals of GAMA are:
+The main goals of the GAMA Program are to:

 Visit the links on this page to learn more about groundwater quality.